 Māori and Pasifika student support

-Reti is the support person and mentor to our Māori and Pasifika students.
-Reti offers academic and pastoral support, as well as hosting whakawhanaungatanga and MPI lunches twice a year.
+Tanya and Jordyn are the support person's and mentor to our Māori and Pasifika students.
+They offer academic and pastoral support, as well as hosting whakawhanaungatanga and MPI lunches twice a year.
 These events aim to embed a sense of community and belonging.